 To help your child save money, you can give her a piggy bank or a ‘savings jar’.
 This provides her a receptacle to keep spare change and excess allowance, otherwise, these might be spent impulsively on things like candy and junk food.
 A savings jar can be a better option because it is usually transparent and gives kids a visual indicator of their savings progress.
 Piggy banks, on the other hand, are novel and provide the unique experience of having to be smashed in order to access the savings.
 Either way, your child will benefit from having a place to store her savings in.

 Teaching children about money is a great way to help them be more responsible and be more prepared for adulthood.
-Always establish open communication when it comes to money management so that you can correct any bad habits that your child may have developed.
+Always establish open communication when it comes to finance management so that you can correct any bad habits that your child may have developed.
 Finally, be a good role model as well, and show your child that you also save, spend, and are responsible with how you handle money.